OCDCpro/LAYR/challenge/README.md

 All teams share the same design environment, templates and test benches to start your work on.
 As the security level is not fixed yet, your team can freely choose from four different security levels to target.

-Note: For more information on judging criteria, we refer to our separate competition guidelines.

 ## 2. Tasks

 ### 2.1 Build a microchip